-Development Consent DA 374-11-00 Schedule 5 Water Balance Section Ма nagement Plan Requirements 4.
-The Applicant must ensure that the management plans required under this consent are prepared in accordance with any relevant guidelines, are consistent with other plans prepared for other stakeholders, and include: a) detailed baseline data; Section 4 b) a description of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3 any relevant limits or performance measures/criteria; Section 5 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5 c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Section 6 a program to monitor and report on the: impacts and environmental performance of the development; effectiveness of any management measures (see c above); Sections 8, 10 & 12 e) a contingency plan to manage any unpredicted impacts and their consequences; Section 9 f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 10 g) a protocol for managing and reporting any: • incidents; Section 11.1 • complaints; Section 11.2 non-compliances with statutory requirements; and Section 11.3 exceedances of the impact assessment criteria and/or performance criteria; and Sections 8 to 10 h) a protocol for periodic review of the plan.
-Section 2 e: The Secretary may waive some of these requirements if they are unnecessary or unwarranted for ticular management plans.
+Water Balance Schedule 5 Section b) b) a description of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3 any relevant limits or performance measures/criteria; Section 5 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5 c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Section 6 d) a program to monitor and report on the: Sections 8, 10 impacts and environmental performance of the development; & 12 effectiveness of any management measures (see c above); e) a contingency plan to manage any unpredicted impacts and their consequences; Section 9 f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 10 g) a protocol for managing and reporting any: • incidents; Section 11.1 • complaints; Section 11.2 non-compliances with statutory requirements; and Section 11.3 exceedances of the impact assessment criteria and/or performance criteria; and Sections 8 to 10 h) a protocol for periodic review of the plan.
+Section 2 The Planning Secretary may waive some of these requirements if they are unnecessary or ranted for particular management plans.